flauwekeul/workshop-rxjs-breakout/README.md

 1. When the ball's speed > 0 and it's touching or passed the "ceiling" (top of screen), the ball's upward motion should become a downward motion.
 Use the `hasBallTouchedTop()` util and when it returns `true`, this code flips the ball's vertical motion: `ball.direction = ball.direction * -1 + 180`.
 Would it better to do this before or after the ball's position is updated?
 2. Similarly, when the ball touches or passes the sides of the screen, its horizontal motion should be "flipped".
 Use the `hasBallTouchedSide()` util and simply invert the ball's direction to make it bounce off the walls (`ball.direction *= -1`).
 3. Then the ball needs to bounce off the paddle when it hits.
 Flip the ball's vertical motion when the `hasBallTouchedPaddle()` returns `true`.
-4. If may want to refactor your code in index.ts now.
+4. You may want to refactor your code in index.ts now.
 E.g.: move the rendering of entities to a separate function and rearrange your conditionals to reduce nesting.
 5. *Optional*: give the player more control over the ball by changing its direction depending on where the ball hits the paddle.
 If the ball hits near the left of right edge of the paddle, it should go West or East.
 If the ball hits the center of the paddle, it should go North.
 For this *linear interpolation* is needed and there's a util called `lerp()` for that.
 First pass it the boundaries (use `FAR_LEFT_BOUNCE_DIRECTION` and `FAR_RIGHT_BOUNCE_DIRECTION`), that returns a function that needs a value between `0` and `1` and will return the new ball direction.
 The value between `0` and `1` is the *normalized* x position where the ball hits the paddle (because that determines the new direction).
 To get this normalized value use `(ball.x - paddle.x) / PADDLE_WIDTH`.

 ### Step 5: Add blocks